-Rebecca Bates is no fan of school fundraising sales.
+Rebecca Bates is no fan of school fundraisers.
 “I pretty much hate them,” the Rochester mother of three says.
 “I do understand their purpose, and I have no problem giving money.
 But I usually don’t like the product, I certainly don’t need it and it’s super overpriced.”

 In the best of times, receiving piles of fundraising packets and lots of pressure to buy overpriced wrapping paper, candy, frozen foods and cookies can be vexing to parents.
 In tough times, it can be downright stressful.